imagej/imagej.github.io/pages/Chat.md

 [ImageJ](ImageJ "wikilink") community members are often available via a couple of different chat services.

+{% include info-box content="If you have *image analysis* questions, it is better to use the [Image.sc Forum](https://forum.image.sc/), rather than chat rooms.
+Most of ImageJ community's image analysis experts frequent the Image.sc Forum, not live chat rooms." %}

 ## Gitter

 The [Gitter](wikipedia:Gitter "wikilink") chat service, while relatively